Winter Travel Tips

 In bad weather, driving 50% slower than normal is recommended.
 Always leave more room than normal between yourself and the car in front of you.
 Just resting for a few minutes will increase your alertness as inclement weather driving fatigues the driver and stopping just for a few minutes will allow one a chance to clear his/her head mind as well as well to stretch one’s legs.

-We hope these tips will help everyone as they set out to enjoy the Holiday Season!
+We hope these winter travel tips will help those with limited mobility as they set out to enjoy the Holiday Season!
 Enjoy and be safe!

 December 19, 2016